-where we have simply replaced the generalized state with the full history of the trajectory, sampling with a parameterized dynamics which is itself non-Markovian.
+where we have simply replaced the state and time with the full history of the trajectory, sampling with a parameterized dynamics which is itself non-Markovian.
 While general, this is more likely to be applicable with approximation in studying the statistics of problems where the original dynamics has a limited amount of memory.
 An alternative use case is a side effect of using function approximations: since some useful information may be lost in processing the state, the dynamics is effectively non-Markovian.
 Making use of processed states, i.e. feature vectors, of a recent history of states may thus improve the accuracy of the dynamics further.
 A similar modification can be made for the infinite time case when the original dynamics has a limited range of non-Markovianity, or the weighting depends on a short part of the history of previous states.
 A particularly powerful function approximation to apply in such problems is that of recurrent neural networks.

 \item \textbf{Non-Markovian weights.} Rather than the original dynamics being non-Markovian, its possible that the weights may be non-Markovian.
 That is, rather than taking the transition-local product structure of \eref{eq:product-weighting}, the weight of each trajectory may simply be some function $W\left(\omega_0^T\right)$.
 Generically this will result in a problem identical in structure to the one above in \eref{eq:non-markovian-dynamics}: even if the original dynamics remains Markovian, the non-Markovian nature of the weights will necessitate a non-Markovian parameterized dynamics to best sample the reweighted ensemble.
 However, many non-Markovian weights may only require a subset of the information contained in the trajectories history.

 For example, suppose we wish to consider the subset of random walks with a particular area $A$.
 To do this we would set the weights to